-have applied for an internship by the time an application is submitted for this
+- Have applied for an internship by the time an application is submitted for this program.

-plan to complete a minimum of 240 hours at an internship placement during the summer
+- Plan to complete a minimum of 240 hours at an internship placement during the summer term.

 Please contact the department's graduate program director for more information about the application process for this opportunity.